Blazemeter/taurus/README.md

-# Codename: Taurus
+# Taurus
 <i><b>T</b>est <b>au</b>tomation <b>ru</b>nning <b>s</b>moothly

 ## Purpose
-A tool to hide the complexity of tests under automation-friendly convenience wrapper.
+A tool to hide the complexity of performance and functional tests under automation-friendly convenience wrapper.
+It relies on JMeter, Graling and Grinder as its underlying tools.
 Project is licensed under Apache 2.0 License.

 ![CLI dashboard and BlazeMeter Report](cli-bza.png)